Diocese of Portland: 1900 to 1925

-Leo XIII appointed William O'Connell in 1901 as the new bishop of Portland.
+Leo XIII appointed William O'Connell of Boston in 1901 as the new bishop of Portland.
 After five years as bishop there, he was appointed coadjutor archbishop of Boston.
 To replace O'Connell, Pope Pius X in 1906 appointed Louis Walsh from Boston.
-During his tenure as bishop, Walsh established several new parishes and schools, and renovated the cathedral.
+During his tenure as bishop, Walsh established several new parishes and schools, and renovated the Cathedral of the Immaculate Conceptionl.
 His tenure was also marked by a wave of immigrants from Poland, Italy, Slovakia, and Lithuania.
 He met vocal opposition from groups of French-Canadian parishioners over the ownership of parish property, leading Walsh to place six of their leaders under interdict.

+The Sisters of Mercy in 1912 established Saint Joseph’s College in Portland to train women to become teachers.
+Today it is Saint Joseph's College of Maine.
+The Spanish Flu pandemic hit Portland in 1918, sickening thousands of people.
+In response, Walsh asked the Sisters of Mercy to open a hospital in the city.
+Queen’s Hospital opened in December 1918.
+Today it is Northern Light Mercy Hospital.

 Walsh's last years as bishop of Portland saw the rise of the Ku Klux Klan as a political force in Maine, particularly in Portland.
 The diocese's expanding parochial school system became a Klan rallying point.
 Walsh personally led the fight against the Barwise Bill, a Klan-supported measure in the Maine Legislature that would have prevented the state government from providing the Catholic Church with funds for any purpose.
-The Barwise Bill and two similar bills by State Senators Owen Brewster and Benedict Maher were defeated, the last in a statewide referendum.
+The Barwise Bill and two similar bills by State Senators Owen Brewster and Benedict Maher were defeated in 1923, the last one in a statewide referendum.
 Walsh died in 1924.